fa-alvarez/python-examples/README.md

 ### dog.py
 The Dog class contains a method that returns seven times the entered year (one human year is about 7 dog years).

+### elevator.py
+This code defines an Elevator class.
+The elevator has a current floor, it also has a top and a bottom floor that are the maximum and minimum floors it can go to.
+The elevator go through the floors requested.